-Security Requirements under the Rules 103(1)(d) of the Rules. - 1.1.2 This Procedure is made in accordance with Sub-appendix 4.14 and 103(1)(d) of the Rules. - 1.1.3 Other provisions of the Rules that support and apply to the making of this Procedure are those in Subchapter 3.6 {Procedures} and CSubchapter 11.1 {InformationNotices, publication and records}. - 1.1.4 The Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and Rules prevail over this Procedure to the extent of any inconsistency.
+- 1.1.1 This Interim Cyber Security Procedure (Procedure) is made in accordance with Rule 103(1)(d) and Sub-appendix 4.14 of the Pilbara Networks Rules (Rules). - 1.1.2 The purpose of this Procedure is to set out the matters necessary to support the ISO's and Rules Participants' functions and activities in respect of Cyber Security Requirements under the Rules. - 1.1.3 Other provisions of the Rules that support and apply to the making of this Procedure are those in Subchapter 3.6 {Procedures} and Chapter 11 {Information}. - 1.1.4 The Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and Rules prevail over this Procedure to the extent of any inconsistency.